Consent to Share Info Status (HP041)

 System Dependencies:

-This alert is dependent on your surgery recording consent to share information with a specified third party within the clinical system.
+This protocol is dependent on your surgery recording consent to share information with a specified third party within the clinical system.
 There should be a proper process leading to the addition of this code to the records - involving the patient providing written consent and agreeing the associated risks and benefits of sharing information.

 System Trigger